 Start Term and Year

-- Does your program start term and year match the information you provided your Account Manager when onboarding?
+- Does your program start term and year match the information you provided a member of your account team when onboarding?

 - If you select Rolling for start term, did you create a question for applicants to indicate their preferred start term?